Before you read the full article here are some key points:

 - You are also more protected by everybody else being fully vaccinated, especially if you also continue to take precautions

 - If you are concerned about whether you are still at risk of COVID-19, such as whether you should return to work, discuss this with your clinical team.

 We know the discussion about vaccines being less effective is worrying and scary for many.
 However, all hope is not lost; most reports about the vaccine being less effective focus on a lack of antibodies produced.
-Yet there is more to the immune system than just antibodies and so there still be a response to the vaccine in blood cancer patients.
+Yet there is more to the immune system than just antibodies and so there could still be a response to the vaccine in blood cancer patients.
 More research is ongoing into the effectiveness of the vaccine on blood cancer patients.
 This sort of work will take time to do, even with the increased time and effort that is being put in at present.
 I recommend you sign up to our newsletter, where we will send out our latest information on this when it comes along.

 “But what should I do in the meantime?”, I hear you ask.
 Many of you have come to us to ask whether an antibody test, to see if you have produced antibodies to the vaccine, are appropriate.
-You may want to be sure you are protected before you return to work, Antibody tests are designed to test whether you have antibodies as a result of having been exposed to COVID-19 in the past (which is different to PCR tests and lateral flow tests, which test for active COVID-19 infection in the body).
+You may want to be sure you are protected before you return to work, Antibody tests are designed to test whether you have antibodies as a result of vaccination or having been exposed to COVID-19 in the past (which is different to PCR tests and lateral flow tests, which test for active COVID-19 infection in the body).
 And it sounds sensible, to simply test yourself after you have had a vaccine, to see if you have antibodies and are therefore protected.

 Unfortunately, interpreting a result from a COVID-19 antibody test may not be that easy.
 Here are some points to remember before you get one:

 A negative result does not mean you necessarily have no protection